kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 ### Schedule Test Suite runs with Airflow

-As with the Ingestion or Profiler workflow, you can as well execute a Test Suite directly from Python.
+As with the Ingestion or Profiler workflow, you can also execute a Test Suite directly from Python.
 We are going to use Airflow as an example, but any orchestrator would achieve the same goal.

 Let's prepare the DAG as usual, but importing a different Workflow class: